rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

 ### Test/train split

 ### Preprocessing
-I'm going to try some polynominal features here on the "intact columns" dataset.
+I'm going to try some polynomial features here on the "intact columns" dataset.

-I'm choosing that because many of the features I added are multiplicative of one another, so adding polynominal features will only amplify this.
+I'm choosing that because many of the features I added are multiplicative of one another, so adding polynomial features will only amplify this.

 I'm also choosing to drop BMI for the same reason: it's a product of height and weight.